GOKUL-INDIAN/1HP-Smart-Water-Pump-with-Integrated-Wireless-Monitoring/README.md

 One-time calibration for empty (low) and full (high) levels using button + LED feedback.
 ![pump2](https://github.com/user-attachments/assets/1af79237-cc8e-46be-b3d4-1b3a48f76191)

-# System Operation
-# Sensor Unit Operation
+# 3. Sensor Unit Operation

 The sensor node operates in a dynamic sleep–wake cycle to optimize power consumption.
 At scheduled intervals, it wakes up, measures the distance to the water surface using an ultrasonic sensor, calculates the corresponding tank level percentage, verifies battery and solar charging status, and transmits 4-bit encoded data via 433 MHz RF using an HT12E encoder.

-# Main Controller Operation
+# 4. Main Controller Operation

 The controller receives RF data through an HT12D decoder.
 A valid transmission triggers an interrupt, and the 4 data lines (D0–D3) are sampled.